Elderly patient in general practice: help, do no harm

 Time codes:

-Runikhina Nadezhda Konstantinovna - Doctor of Medical Sciences, Professor, Deputy Director for Geriatric Work at the Russian State Scientific and Clinical Center, Chief Specialist Geriatrician at the Health Department of Moscow
+Nadezhda Konstantinovna Runikhina - Doctor of Medical Sciences, Professor, Deputy Director for Geriatric Work at the Russian State Scientific Clinical Center, Chief Geriatrician at the Moscow Health Department

 Announcement:

-In this issue, experts in the field of geriatrics and neurology - Nadezhda Konstantinovna Runikhina and Elen Araikovna Mkhitaryan - examine key aspects of managing elderly patients:
+In this episode, geriatrics and neurology experts Nadezhda Konstantinovna Runikhina and Elen Araikovna Mkhitaryan explore key aspects of managing elderly patients:

 • Senile asthenia - why does 1 in 6 elderly people lose independence and how to prevent it?